KavishBaingane/KavishBaingane/README.md

 - 👋 Hi, I’m @KavishBaingane
-- 👀 I’m interested in Web Application
-- 🌱 I’m currently learning .NET
+- 🌱 I’m a Software Engineer who Creats website using dot net core.
 -
 - 📫 How to reach me @baingane